-Kokkola Industrial Park (KIP) is Northern Europe’s largest concentration of inorganic chemical industry, where several companies leading in the chemical and metal industries operate.
-In the Park, there are 17 industrial companies and over 60 service companies, which support the core functions of production companies.
-Companies employ 2 250 people directly.
-Kokkola has grown into a strong chemical cluster and an accumulation of global businesses.
+Kokkola Industrial Park (KIP) is Northern Europe’s largest ecosystem of inorganic chemical industry, where several companies leading in the chemical and metal processing industries operate.
+In the Park, there are 18 industrial plants and over 60 service companies, which support the core functions of industrial companies.
+Companies employ 2 300 people directly.
+Kokkola has grown into a strong chemical ecosystem and an accumulation of global businesses.
 Competence is reflected both in the process know-how of the Industrial Park and in the focus on training and high-level research.

 Kokkola Industrial Park’s size is 700 hectares, thus nearly 1 000 football fields big industrial zone.
 The area can accommodate numerous operators, the service offering is high-quality and versatile.
 In KIP’s area, everything is ready: good roads, railways, business premises, land plots, pipe bridges, fiber connections, sewerage as well as a generous selection of other services and commodities needed by the industry from seawater to sulfuric acid and hydrogen.
 Moreover, a professional factory fire brigade and centralized security ensure the proper management of safety issues in the Kokkola Industrial Park.

 Next to the Park, Finland´s biggest cargo port, Finland´s biggest transit port and Finland´s third biggest general port, the Port of Kokkola, is located.
 In the Port, there is a covered All Weather Terminal (AWT), the only one in the Nordic countries.
 The 14 metres deep fairway to Kokkola is now in use.